000alen/yet-another-to-do-app/README.md

 ## API Reference

-The API endpoints for handling authentication, organization management, and task management are located under the `app/api` directory, following the Next.js routing conventions.
+The application uses **TRPC** for its API routes, which enables type-safe communication between the frontend and backend.
+The key endpoints are defined in `trpc/routers/_app.ts`.

-### Example API Endpoints
+### Example TRPC Endpoints

-- **Authentication**
+- **getTodos**

-  - `POST /api/auth` - Login and Signup endpoints managed by Better Auth.
+  - Fetches all todos for a specified organization, with optional filtering by parent todo.

-- **Organizations**
+- **createTodo**

-  - `GET /api/orgs/[orgId]` - Fetch organization details.
+  - Creates a new todo within a specified organization.

-  - `POST /api/orgs` - Create a new organization.
+- **updateTodo**

-- **Todos**
+  - Updates an existing todo by ID.

-  - `GET /api/orgs/[orgId]/todos` - Get all todos for an organization.
+- **deleteTodo**
-  - `POST /api/orgs/[orgId]/todos` - Create a new todo.
+  - Deletes a todo by ID.

 ## Acknowledgements